| A False Find Let me tell you a story concerning an ES mission two months ago here

 last radar contact while CAP aircraft swept a much wider area over both

+land and ocean.
 On about the fifth day, AFRCC called us at mission base with the

 coordinates of a location they wanted us to check out.
 They presumably